-Meet the Team
+Meet the Staff

 Clare is the founding Executive Director of Creative Action Institute.
 With over 20 years of international experience that straddles the private and non-profit sectors, Clare brings a unique background that blends an entrepreneurial business mind with strong non-profit management skills.
 She has worked with hundreds of international and grassroots partners across Central America and Africa to design powerful programs that leverage creative methodologies to advance women's and girls' equality and build resiliency in the face of climate change.
 Clare holds a BA in English Literature from Saint Michael’s College and an MBA in International Business from the University of San Francisco.
 When not trotting across the globe to remote locations, Clare loves being in her garden, at the beach or in the woods, preferably with her husband, grown boys and devoted dog.